 - In Gnoph, Abbey injures her fingers doing this and laments that she used to be able to do it perfectly.

-> - Rusty Cage's Knife Game Song (first version, full version) has gone viral and was followed by many copycats singing the song while playing the game.
+- Rusty Cage's Knife Game Song (full version) has gone viral and was followed by many copycats singing the song while playing the game.

 - In Adventure Time, a candy person is seen doing this with a spoon.